artefactual-labs/am/compose/README.md

 | clamavd                                 | `tcp/3310`     | `tcp/62006` |
 | nginx » archivematica-dashboard         | `tcp/80`       | `tcp/62080` |
 | nginx » archivematica-storage-service   | `tcp/8000`     | `tcp/62081` |

+## Tests

+At the moment the acceptance tests can't run in this environment.
+You can run unit and integration tests though.
+The `Makefile` offers some shortcuts that you can list with the following command:

+    $ make 2>&1 | grep test-

+For example, run `make test-storage-service` to run the Storage Service tests.

 ## Resetting the environment